evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Standard_Range/_index.md

 ## Performance

-The MG MG5 Electric Standard Range offers modest performance with a maximum power of 115 kW (156 hp / 154 bhp) and a total torque of 280 Nm (207 ft-lb).
+The MG MG5 Electric Standard Range offers modest performance with a maximum power of 115 kW (156 hp / 154 bhp) and a total torque of 280 Nm (207 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.3 seconds and has a top speed of 185 km/h (115 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 50,3 kWh and a net usable capacity of 46 kWh, providing an 4,3 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 50,3 kWh and a net usable capacity of 46 kWh, providing an 4,3 kWh buffer (8.5%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 320 to 310 km (199-193 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.4 kWh/100 km for the base model and 14.8 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.